ZhenghuaNTU/zhenghuantu.github.io/_pages/about.md

 # Recent News
+* One paper entitled "Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation" has been accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence**
 * I am serving as the **Associate Editor** for **[IEEE Transactions on Pattern Analysis and Machine Intelligence](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34)**.
 * I have been chosen as **Outstanding Associate Editor** of **IEEE Transactions on Instrumentation and Measurement** for 2025
 * I have been chosen as **Outstanding Associate Editor** of **IEEE Transactions on Industrial Informatics** for 2024